addiboy123/OneDTU/README.md

 # 2️⃣ Navigate into the project folder
 cd OneDTU

-# 3️⃣ Install dependencies for backend
+# 3️⃣ Setup & Run the Backend
 cd backend
+# Create a .env file from the example
+cp backend.env.example .env
+# ⭐️ Add your secret variables (like database URI, etc.) to the new .env file
+# Install dependencies
 npm install

-# 4️⃣ Run the backend server
+# Run the backend server
 npm start

-# 5️⃣ Open a new terminal window for frontend
+# 4️⃣ Setup & Run the Frontend (in a new terminal)
+# Navigate to the frontend folder (from the root 'OneDTU' directory)
-cd ../frontend
+cd OneDTU/frontend
+# (Alternatively, if your first terminal is still in /backend, you can use: cd ../frontend)

+# Create a .env file from the example
+cp frontend.env.example .env
+# ⭐️ Add your public variables (like the backend API URL) to the new .env file
+# Install dependencies
 npm install

-# 6️⃣ Start the frontend development server
+# Start the frontend development server
 npm run dev
 ```
 ---